Handles uncut or cut rolls of 120 film

 A Modular System

 Just like the rest of Negative Supply system, the Film Carrier 120 is designed to work with the Pro Mount (MK1 & MK2) and the Pro Riser MK1.
-We believe a long lasting system depends on cross platform compatibility, and Negative Supply remains committed to this goal.

 The Pro Mount MK2